RobertGollagher/Freeputer/pre-alpha/pre-alpha2.0/README.md

 ## Migration

 Freeputer&nbsp;1.0 and 2.0 are ***quite similar but not binary compatible***.
 The instruction set and its bytecode has been changed somewhat.
-However, existing Freelang&nbsp;1.0 programs could probably be modified and recompiled as Freelang 2.0 programs for Freeputer&nbsp;2.0 ***without great difficulty***.
+Converting Freelang&nbsp;1.0 programs to Freelang 2.0 programs for Freeputer&nbsp;2.0 can be done with ***some difficulty***.

 ## Proposed Design